juju/docs/src/en/charms-environments.md

     juju switch amazon             # switches the environment to the cloud defined by 'amazon' juju deploy mysql -e mycloud   # deploys mysql charm on the cloud defined by 'mycloud'

-!!__Note: __ Unlike many switches used with juju, `-e` must come at the end of the command in order to be parsed correctly.
+**Note: ** Unlike many switches used with juju, `-e` must come at the end of the command in order to be parsed correctly.

 ## Switching environments